 The standard recognises the rights of Māori under the Treaty of Waitangi to access, use and reuse information that is taonga.

 The standard outlines 3 principles, including advice about the minimum compliance requirements and examples of how to meet them.
-An implementation guide is also available in the Records Toolkit.

 - Organisations are responsible for managing information and records